 10. Pax Ellevate Global Women’s Leadership Fund

-See Related: ESG Investments vs Non-ESG Investments: What’s the Difference?
+See Related: ESG Investments vs. Non-ESG Investments

 11. SPDR S&P500 FOSSIL FUEL FREE ETF

-The S&P500 Fossil Fuel Free ETF is almost like regular investment in the S&P 500, but minus its involvement in the companies that invest in oil, gas, and fossil fuels.
+The S&P500 Fossil Fuel Free ETF is almost like regular investment in the S&P 500 but minus its involvement in the companies that invest in oil, gas, and fossil fuels.

 There are still 490 companies that make this a great ETF to chase.
-Sustainability is the keyword for this ETF It’s worth approximately $1 billion in assets, and has been operating with great returns since 2015.
+Sustainability is the keyword for this ETF.
+It’s worth approximately $1 billion in assets and has been operating with great returns since 2015.

 See Related: How to Start Investing in Women